suryabhupa/ubuild-jekyll/index.md

   block: text-1
   headline: 'We want to support more people in producing high-quality curricula for
     machine learning concepts and papers. '
+  content: "<p>As part of our fellowship, we're awarding <strong>$5000</strong> to
+    motivated students or researchers to lead their own small discussion group centered around a particular paper or concept in machine learning.<br><br>More specifically, we want to provide resources for guides to construct a 4-6 week, high-quality curriculum to lead a small group of students remotely over video conferences.</p>"
 - template: simple-footer
   block: footer-1
   content: Please reach out to <a href="" title="">depthfirstlearning@gmail.com</a>